This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It's the people together doing things that we don't normally do.
 It has nothing to do with the coordinated stuff.
 It has nothing to do with all of the garbage.

 But I think we all know this already, deep down.
-It's just hard to feel like we aren't letting our kids miss out on something that it now feels like everyone else has, or at least that everyone else is posting.
+It's just hard to feel like we aren't letting our kids miss out on something that it now feels like everyone else has, or at least that everyone else is posting online.

-So, here's some options if you want to enjoy that time (lookin' at you, mamas) with your family and decrease the storage of things in your home, your trash can, and your schedule.
+So, here are some options if you want to enjoy that time (lookin' at you, mamas) with your family and decrease the storage of things in your home, your trash can, and your schedule.

 1. Choose long-term, multi-use decorations

-I bought this banner in a small Toronto stationary shop over ten years ago.
-She's made of felt and has graced every single birthday celebration we've had.
+We bought a Happy Birthday banner in a small Toronto stationary shop over ten years ago.
+It is made of felt and has graced every single birthday celebration we've had.
 It is simple to put up for little family celebrations, and durable enough to make it through another few decades.

-Balloons are super fun, but they are not a great option for the environment.
+Balloons are fun, but they are not a great option for the environment and are always dump-bound.
+They can be especially problematic in outdoor celebrations, and lost balloons end up somewhere to exist long term in the environment, with many animals and birds mistaking them for food, or entrapped in plastic ribbon.
 If you're going to use them, opt for a foil balloon that you can reuse, or at the very least, recycle.
 Water balloons can be swapped for crocheted reusable water balloons, and are much easier on littler kids' bodies, without the fill up time required, too.
-A banner or bunting is another option - of course, the ones at Gather are gorgeous if you want to invest in something long-term, or actually incredibly simple to make with discarded fabric bits.
+A banner or bunting is an incredibly simple to make option that can be crafted with discarded fabric bits.
 For a craft to do with kids, you can reuse paper (hello, old colouring books and artwork) to make paper chains or bunting quite easily and use it to get ready for a party, if you feel like the decor helps with letting go of the traditional decoration bit.
+During the winter holidays, it was the norm to DIY decor and enjoy doing that together - stringing popcorn, dehydrating oranges, and making cardboard stars covered in tinfoil.
+One the holiday was over, the birds could enjoy it, or it could be taken apart and reused or composted.

-Avoiding glitter (a ready-made micro plastic), cheap plastic decor, foil and hitting up the dollar store for throw-away decorations is the goal.
+Avoiding glitter (a ready-made micro plastic), cheap plastic decor, rolling trends of things like balloon arches or a flocked Christmas tree with whatever ornaments are in that year, foil and hitting up the dollar store for throw-away decorations is the goal.

 2. Choose Beeswax

 Beeswax birthday candles are ideal, because they don't leak synthetics onto your cake, burn paraffin into your air space, and look great to be used even after they have been burned.
-I know it is common practice, but think of how many perfectly fine candles end up in the landfill just because they've been used once and aren't perfect enough any longer to be reused in picture-perfect parties, or specific enough in colour to be used long term.
+I know it is common practice, but think of how many perfectly fine candles end up in the landfill just because they've been used once and aren't perfect enough any longer to be reused in picture-perfect parties, or specific enough in colour to be used long term for a variety of events.

-The birthday candles below are almost a decade old.
+The birthday candles in our home from Tara Foods are almost a decade old.
 We keep them in this mason jar in our kitchen and they've been used for every "Happy Birthday" in our home.
+Beeswax lasts longer and can be very locally sourced.

 3. Rethink Wrapping Paper

 There's a definite social media (and hopefully real-life) trend the last couple of Christmas seasons toward choosing fabric and bag-style gift wrap, but it can be applied really for any gift.
 Tissue paper is not recyclable as the fibres are too fine, and usually has foil and plastic all the way through it anyway with polkadots and glitter.
-Gift paper is not recyclable unless you're opting for a Kraft paper, which is also totally doable and can be decorated with paints like Earth Paint (available in our shop) if you want to also be able to compost it.
+Gift paper is not recyclable unless you're opting for a Kraft paper, which is also totally doable and can be decorated with natural paints (try BEAM paints!) if you want to also be able to compost it.

 I was able to get several chunks of fabric from a good friend and made baggies out of them to give gifts away in.
 I intended to give these to people that could also use the bag as part of the gift.
 Beware though - in my own experience, people are either happy about this or weird about it.
 Of the two I recently gave, one felt they had to give it back and the other had an awkward conversation with me about "letting me have it back" when I assured her it was part of the present but she seemed to have no idea what to do with it and I tried to give a few ideas without being super awkward.
 For me, I see people buying cloth produce baggies and paying for them to take the place of Ziplock bags, but in this case, it wasn't clear and I'm not sure how to fix that.
-It's just not what people are used to yet.
+I think when we get into trying new things, it's always a bit strange at first, but then it may become more of a norm, and I think this is one of those things!

 4. Alternatives to Single Use Plastics at Parties